 With each passing year, my sense of gratitude seems to grow a bit more around the holidays.
 My family may be small, and we may not always be able to be together on the holidays, but we always manage to send our love along with a few gifts.

 Last year, we exchanged handmade gifts.
-My mom knit me a beautiful scarf, and my dad hand-crafted me a possibles bag–his first attempt at leather work.
+My mom knit me a beautiful scarf, and my dad hand-crafted me a possibles bag – his first attempt at leather work.
 Those gifts weren’t just a scarf and a leather bag; they were reflections of my parents.
-They chose the colors, the style, the size.
 In a way, what they shared was an expression of their creativity.
 They shared their imagination.

-And this year, even though we didn’t plan another round of handmade gifts, my mom made me a Christmas tree ornament (a chicken!) and a set of potholders.
-My dad made me a hand-forged trivet.
+And this year, although we didn’t plan another round of handmade gifts, my mom made me a Christmas tree ornament (a chicken!) and a set of potholders, and my dad made me a hand-forged trivet.

 It was totally unexpected, and immediately brought tears to my eyes.